ventinus/Budget/README.md

 - add budgets and incorporate how budgets are utilized in forecast
 - add notification for falling below comfort level
 - add error messages for input fields
+- hide recurring events add button when no cash accounts have been created
+- add labels to form fields (as are done in "Date", "Repeat Every", etc.)
+- add error message for trying to delete a cash account used in recurring events
+- prevent creating a recurring event when no cash accounts present